scanzy/mcp-server-access-mdb/README.md

 ## Available Tools

-- create: Create a new Microsoft Access database, copying the empty.mdb template.
+Database management:
-- list: List all active databases available in the server.
+- `list`: List all active databases available in the server.
-- connect: Connect to a Microsoft Access database, from its path.
-- query: Execute a SQL query to retrieve data from a database.
-- update: Execute a SQL query to insert/update/delete data in a database.
-- disconnect: Disconnect from a database, closing the connection.
+- `create`: Create a new database file (for Microsoft Access, copies the empty.mdb template).
+- `connect`: Connect to an existing database file, or creates an in-memory database if the file is not specified.
+- `disconnect`: Close a database connection.
+For in-memory databases, this will clear all its data.

 ## TODO